sobo94/sobo94.github.io/README.md

 ----
 ## The Hans Rosling
 The Hans Rosling is a really popular visualization.
+It compares the life expectancy and GDP per capita of countries.

 ----
 ## The US Population Map